Semuca/road-safety-scanner/README.md

 Instructions for installing micromamba are here: https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html

+### Linting
+This project uses ruff to lint.
+Make sure `ruff check` returns no errors before making a pull request

 ### Using APIs
 API keys should be read from your environment variables, and can be added to the program via the constants.py file